MatthewDarling/re_transliterate/readme.rst

     aːma̰ʔa̰ːpḭcín

 This way, the conversion for "lh":"ɬ" won't interrupt the conversion of "lh’":u"ɬ’".
-Alternatively, I suppose you could use an OrderedDict with the word_replace/word_list_replace functions, but I personally like it this way.
+Rather than create a list of mappings, you could use an OrderedDict with the word_replace/word_list_replace functions.
+But it's harder to reuse mappings when they're all in one big OrderedDict.

 Conclusion
 ----------